Useless machine

-A useless machine or useless box is a device which has a function but its direct purpose is deliberately unknown.
+A useless machine or useless box is a device whose only function is to turn itself off.
 The best-known useless machines are those inspired by Marvin Minsky's design, in which the device's sole function is to switch itself off by operating its own "off" switch.
-Such machines were popularised commercially in the 1960s, sold as an amusing engineering hack, or as a joke.
+Such machines were popularized commercially in the 1960s and sold as an amusing engineering hack or as a joke.

-More elaborate devices and some novelty toys, which have a more obvious function or entertainment value, have been based on these simple useless machines.
+More elaborate devices and some novelty toys, which have an obvious entertainment function, have been based on these simple useless machines.

 History

 The Italian artist Bruno Munari began building "useless machines" (macchine inutili) in the 1930s.
-He was a "third generation" Futurist and did not share the first generation's boundless enthusiasm for technology, but sought to counter the threats of a world under machine rule by building machines that were artistic and unproductive.
+He was a "third generation" Futurist and did not share the first generation's boundless enthusiasm for technology but sought to counter the threats of a world under machine rule by building machines that were artistic and unproductive.

 The version of the useless machine that became famous in information theory (basically a box with a simple switch which, when turned "on", causes a hand or lever to appear from inside the box that switches the machine "off" before disappearing inside the box again) appears to have been invented by MIT professor and artificial intelligence pioneer Marvin Minsky, while he was a graduate student at Bell Labs in 1952.
-Minsky dubbed his invention the "ultimate machine", but that sense of the term did not catch on.
+Minsky dubbed his invention the "ultimate machine", but this nomenclature did not catch on.
 The device has also been called the "Leave Me Alone Box".

-Minsky's mentor at Bell Labs, information theory pioneer Claude Shannon (who later also became an MIT professor), made his own versions of the machine.
+Minsky's mentor at Bell Labs, information theory pioneer Claude Shannon (who later became an MIT professor himself), made his own versions of the machine.
 He kept one on his desk, where science fiction author Arthur C. Clarke saw it.
 Clarke later wrote, "There is something unspeakably sinister about a machine that does nothing—absolutely nothing—except switch itself off", and he was fascinated by the concept.

 Minsky also invented a "gravity machine" that would ring a bell if the gravitational constant were to change, a theoretical possibility that is not expected to occur in the foreseeable future.